 Standing on the banks of a body of water for hours on end can either be the most relaxing time of your life or hell on earth depending on several factors.

-These include but are by no means limited too:
+These include but are by no means limited to:

-In the name of diversity, we’ve compiled a list of the top local fishing spots and you can thank us by bringing the fish you catch for our dinner, because we are not fishing people (fisherfolks?).
+In the name of diversity, we’ve compiled a list of five local fishing spots and you can thank us by bringing the fish you catch for our dinner, because we are not fishing people (fisherfolks?).

 Here you go (from north to south).